Carvana Co. (CVNA) Shares Plummet Below 1-Year High

-The stock of Carvana Co.
-(NYSE: CVNA) has decreased by -10.20 when compared to last closing price of 11.96.Despite this, the company has seen a gain of 2.29% in its stock price over the last five trading days.
+Carvana Co.
+(NYSE: CVNA) has seen a decline in its stock price by -7.60 in relation to its previous close of 11.91.
+However, the company has experienced a -6.74% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 05/10/23 that Carvana Can’t Afford to Drive Away Business

 Is It Worth Investing in Carvana Co.
 (NYSE: CVNA) Right Now?